 About the Poverty-Environment Initiative

 - UNDP-UN Environment Poverty-Environment Initiative was formally launched in 2005 and significantly scaled-up in 2007 by the UN Environment Governing Council.

 - The Initiative works in Africa, Asia-Pacific, Europe and the Commonwealth of Independent States and Latin America and the Caribbean.

 - It operates through a global Facility, four regional teams and the Poverty-Environment Initiative country teams.

-- Phase II (2013–2017) of the Initiative saw the implementation of new poverty-environment mainstreaming projects in an additional five countries.
+- Phase II (2013–2017, extended to 2018) of the Initiative saw the implementation of new poverty-environment mainstreaming projects in an additional five countries.